AB2511/SentimentAnalyzer/README.md

 # Customer Sentiment Watchdog

 Welcome to the **Customer Sentiment Watchdog**, an AI-powered tool built by Sneha Barge and Anjali Barge for the **AI Agent Hackathon by Product Space** (July 2025).
-This project analyzes real-time Reddit sentiments for brands, tags emotional tones, and alerts teams to negative trends—all using a no-code stack!
+This project analyzes real-time Reddit sentiments for brands, tags emotional tones, and alerts teams to negative trends—all using a stack!

 ## Project Overview